danielharrell/open-eyes-lect-2017-18/Open.md

 inside in just the way our pickle jar possessed one: by being closed.
 For there will be no way into the parabola, or out of it, through its open end, since this now lies infinitely far away.
 So while the line of the parabola never closes upon itself, it also never stops.
-Its open end, then, is something we can plainly see, but never reach---as if openness had no being but seeming.
-A mere appearance, like a rainbow.
+Its open end, then, is something we can plainly see, even point to, but never reach---as if openness had no being but seeming.

 ---

 As a set of final examples, underneath the previous two, now consider what I earlier called *states of being*: the open door of hospitality; the open heart of generosity; the open mind of enlightenment.
-These states of being might make us think that openness is always a virtue, but there are cases of corruption that can turn it into a vice.
+Openness in these cases has the genuineness of a virtue, but the kind of virtue that can be corrupted, and cast this genuineness into doubt.
 Recall the open door in Homer's *Odyssey*, that lets the suitors of Penelope fill the house of Odysseus in his absence, in the *abuse* of hospitality.
 Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^3] Both examples suggest there are cases of openness to be condemned, where something between outside and inside has broken.
 But what is it, then, that remains intact, in cases of openness to be praised?
 And if it *is* intact, then why call these cases of being open, rather than cases of being closed?

 To press the question, we can turn next to what I earlier called *our own state of being* in awareness.
 Our eyes are